derplarsen/Kafka_KSQL_PushVis/README.md

 1. Push the start/stop producing buttons and look at correspending code in kafkajs-vis-server.js
 2. Click into the input field under the vis run a command like `ls` and hit enter.. show that we can execute commands on the remote system (that's how start/stop producer runs).

+# Conclusion

+With this you can now go create a modern event-first visualization platform.
+Go forth and profit!